tytydraco/yessleep/out/My_sister_can_communicate_through_flesh_I_need_to_speak_with_her_one_last_time_no_matter_the_cost.md

 Here's what I do remember.

 It begins with me at the back of this dimly lit dive bar.
 I’m brooding, throwing back liquor at a reckless pace, when I’m suddenly approached by a well-dressed man.
 He’s sporting an indigo blazer and black chinos, overdressed for the stifling heat.
 Up close, he smells like brine.
 The table wobbles when he leans on it, one leg shorter than the others.
-He steadies my glass with two fingers so it doesn’t tip.
+He steadies my glass with two fingers so it doesn’t fall.
+A small wave of brandy laps at his gaunt fingertips.
+He takes his hand out of my glass and sits down.
 I can't remember whether he introduced himself or just sat down and started talking.
 Called himself Michael.
 Maykel?
 Mikal?
 Something like that.
 Over and over, he apologizes.
 I ask him:

 ***What for?***